Linked989/ryaagard.github.io/year-of-the-pig.md

 <pre>
 </pre>

-Year of the Pig is rated as a hard linux machine but I think it definitely could have been rated medium, anyways first step needed some custom wordlist generation and a custom script to brute force the password of the user then some basic linux privilege escalation that we are gonna get into.
+Year of the Pig is rated as a hard linux machine.
+First step needed some custom wordlist generation and a custom script to brute force the password of the user then some basic linux privilege escalation that we are gonna get into.